Taxes in Denmark

 The Danish tax system is quite complex, so before you set up your own business in Denmark or employ a Danish company, it is worthwhile to familiarize yourself with the regulations, rates, documents and deadlines for all taxes applicable in the Kingdom of Denmark.

 Danish taxes apply to everyone who lives and earns in Denmark, whether unemployed people receiving benefits from a-kasse (arbejdsløshedskasse), pensioners, students receiving state grants, people who work outside Denmark or have foreign income, or entrepreneurs who run their own companies (sole proprietorship – Enkeltmandsvirksmhed, Aktieselskab – A/S, Interesselskab – I/S, Anpartsselskab – ApS, Kommanditselskab – K/S, a branch of a foreign company Filial af udenlandsk selskab, a representative office of a foreign company Salgskontor or cooperative associations Andelsforening/Brugsforening).

-SKAT, the Danish Tax Authority, recognizes income from self-employment as income for the business owner, so business tax is declared on one tax return, and the business owner, who pays taxes and contributions, is entitled to pension and health benefits like those for employed persons in Denmark.
+SKAT, the Danish tax authority, recognizes self-employment income as income for the business owner.
+For this reason, self-employment tax is declared on a single tax return, and the business owner, who pays taxes and contributions, is entitled to pension and health benefits as for those employed in Denmark.

 If you set up and run a company in Denmark, there is a corporate tax – 22 per cent CIT.
 If a Danish company’s annual turnover exceeds DKK 50,000, it becomes subject to 25 per cent VAT.